autodarts/docs/README.md

 ## What is needed?

 Of course if you want to start with autodarts.io you'll need a steel dartbaord.
 For a well working dart recognition you also need a 360 degrees led lightring so that the darts don't cast shadows.
 The cameras needs to have a good view on the baord.
 For that you need to find a way how the cameras have a view of the whole board.
-There are multiple ways to do that, for example attach them to the led ring.
-Because we want to caputre the darts you need three cameras.
+There are multiple ways to do that, for example attach them to the led ring or if you have access to a 3d printer you also can print the these files [LED ring.](./LED_Ring/LED_Ring.md) Because we want to caputre the darts you need three cameras.
 You will get the best result with cameras without distortion.
 And last but not least you need a device where the cams can be connected and controlled.
 For that you can use a computer with Linux running on it.
 You also can use a Rasbperry Pi 3B+ (this is the minimum and not a performing solution, I can't recommend using a 3B+) or better or an NVIDA Jetson Nano.
 Because the system is running on a Linux based operating system some Linux skills are nice to have.
 But I'm pretty sure people and a search engine can help you out there.

 Also you'll need a an Autodarts.io account with a board id and API key.
 But first setup all the other stuff.